 Contact Our Team

-If you believe a property owner breached his or her standard of duty to you as an invitee or licensee in Tampa Bay, resulting in your personal injury, please contact Fiol Law Group.
-We know how difficult it can be to recover from a slip and fall or other premises liability accident, and want to help you obtain compensation for your injuries.
+If you believe a property owner breached his or her standard of duty to you as an invitee or licensee in Tampa, please contact Fiol Law Group.
+We know how difficult it can be to recover from a premises liability accident, and want to help you obtain compensation for your injuries.
 We offer free consultations so you can speak with an attorney regarding the details of your particular case and find out if we believe you have grounds for a lawsuit.